OceanParcels/virtualship/README.md

 - bug when argo(/drifter?) deployed at final location? depth=(len(time))
 - documentation that ships sails great circle path
 - CTDs op land?
+- Argo's/drifters that collide with land.
+Chance to break?